Presh-Hub-pixel/Excel-Project-Portfolio/US Superstore Analysis/README.md

 🧾📉 The absence of customer behavior metrics (e.g., repeat purchase rate, customer lifetime value) limits a full understanding of long-term customer value and retention performance.

-⚖️📌 The analysis assumes data accuracy and completeness; any underlying data quality issues (missing, inconsistent, or biased data) could significantly affect the reliability of insights and recommendations.
 ---

 ## 📊 Interact with the Dashboard